Black Hat Asia Briefings Tracks

 Malware

 The Malware track focuses on both the defensive and offensive aspects of malware development.
-The defensive malware talks are centered around current malware; analysis, detection, remediation, and technical discussions on decent or broken functionality within anti-malware tools.
+The defensive malware talks are centered around current malware; analysis, anti-analysis techniques, detection, remediation, and technical discussions on bypasses or broken functionality within anti-malware tools.
 The offensive malware talks are centered around; malware development, novel execution techniques, and obfuscation.
-We are most interested in talks that detail prevailing malicious attacks, recent attacks with high impact, or new techniques on both the offensive and defensive side of malware development without a product pitch.
+We are most interested in talks that detail prevailing malicious attacks, recent attacks with high impact, malware targeting newer platforms, or new techniques on both the offensive and defensive side of malware development without a product pitch.

 Track Lead